 While however poverty has reduced within the last ten-year period in the country, the incidence of poverty and indeed extreme poverty has rather increased in the Northern Region.
 Currently, for every ten people in the Northern Region, seven of them are considered as poor.
 Given that majority of the poor are food crop farmers and given that majority (85%) of the population in the North are food crop farmers, it is almost a definition to say that poverty permeates the heart of every rural household of Northern Region.

-As a rural agri-district, the incidence of poverty in the district is not better than the picture painted for the Northern Region.
+As a rural agri-municipality, the incidence of poverty in the Municipality is not better than the picture painted for the Northern Region.
 A recent World Vision International (WVI) survey indicates that more than two-thirds of households in the region run out of food during some parts of the year.
-Generally most people in the district run out of food for between 2 – 5 months.
+Generally most people in the Municipality run out of food for between 2 – 5 months.

-Considering the fact that the district is male dominated, the gender dimension of poverty cannot be ignored.
+Considering the fact that the Municipality is male dominated, the gender dimension of poverty cannot be ignored.
 With lack of access to the factors of productive capital, women continue to share a disproportionately high burden of rural poverty.
-With increasing food insecurity, most women in the district have taken on to several micro and small-scale economic activities in addition to farming to supplement their incomes.
-The following agricultural-related gender issues have shown detrimental effects on the living standards of women and their families in the district.
+With increasing food insecurity, most women in the Municipality have taken on to several micro and small-scale economic activities in addition to farming to supplement their incomes.
+The following agricultural-related gender issues have shown detrimental effects on the living standards of women and their families in the Municipality.

 • Limited access to, control and ownership of land